-First Lady Michelle Obama and actress, director and producer Eva Longoria has joined the Partnership for a Healthier America (PHA), of which Mrs. Obama is honorary chair, to launch an initiative that will encourage all Americans to drink more water.
+WASHINGTON, D.C. -- First Lady Michelle Obama and actress, director and producer Eva Longoria have joined the Partnership for a Healthier America (PHA) to launch an initiative that will encourage all Americans to drink more water.

-"Since we started the Lets Move! initiative, I've been looking for as many ways as possible to help families and kids lead healthier lives.
-I've come to realize that if we were going to take just one step to make ourselves and our families healthier, probably the single best thing we could do is to simply drink more water," said the First Lady.
-"That's it – it's really that simple.
-Drink just one more glass of water a day and you can make a real difference for your health, your energy, and the way you feel.
-So Drink Up and see for yourself."
+"Since we started the 'Let's Move!' initiative, I've been looking for as many ways as possible to help families and kids lead healthier lives.
+I've come to realize that if we were going to take just one step to make ourselves and our families healthier, probably the single best thing we could do is to simply drink more water," said the First Lady, who is honorary chair of the PHA.

-The Drink Up initiative brings together more than a dozen public and private sector partners to encourage Americans to drink more water more often.
-PHA is asking people across the country to visit the initiative's website to upload pictures of themselves drinking water, or find the campaign on Instagram, tagging their pictures #drinkH2O.
+The Drink Up initiative is bringing together more than a dozen public and private sector partners to encourage Americans to drink more water more often.
+As part of the program, PHA is urging people across the country to visit the initiative's website to upload pictures of themselves drinking water, or find the campaign on Instagram and tag their pictures #drinkH2O.